 Note: Stay away from any wool labeled “superwash” or “machine washable.”
 This type will NOT felt.

-I have successfully used many types of wool yarn to make felted wool dryer balls, but I think I prefer the thick, lightly spun roving yarn.
+I have successfully used many types of wool yarn to make felted wool dryer balls, but I prefer the thick, lightly spun roving yarn (pictured in beige below).
+It felts much better than the Fishermen’s Wool or the other tightly spun wool yarns.

 If you want to be really thrifty and “green,” unravel an old 100% wool sweater you’re not wearing, or purchase wool sweaters at a second hand store and use the yarn for this project (or other projects).
 If you use a yarn with even the slightest bit of acrylic or other blend, your balls won’t felt correctly, if at all.
 If they are not felted, they will unravel in the dryer and you’ll have a stringy mess.